wentaoxie7/740final/README.md

 | Cifar-100 | 200 | 77.370% |

-All models with trained parameters will be saved in cifar10checkpoint folder for cifar-10 dataset and in cifar100checkpoint folder for cifar-100 dataset
+All models with trained parameters will be saved in **cifar10checkpoint** folder for cifar-10 dataset and in **cifar100checkpoint** folder for cifar-100 dataset
-> These two folders are too large to upload to github, therefore not showing here.
+> These two folders are too large to upload, therefore not showing here.
 > However, if the above scripts are executed, the two folders will automatically be created.
-> The step below (step2) can only be conducted if the above scripts are executed.
-Otherwise, please skip to the step 3 where the final pretrained models is manually saved there and can be used later on.
+> The step below (step2) can only be conducted if the above scripts in step 1 are executed.
+Otherwise, please skip to the step 3 where the final pretrained models is manually saved there for further use.

 **step 2**
-Copy the last training epoch's model from each above folder to models folder (**NOTE: The following commands only works in Windows Command Prompt, for Linux System Terminal, it may be different command**)
+Copy the last training epoch's model from each above folder to **models** folder (**NOTE: The following commands only works in Windows Command Prompt, for Linux System Terminal, it may be different command**)
 - For cifar-10 dataset, in Windows Command Prompt, navigating to the main directory of the repo, use the following command if the last epoch's model is named as "epoch149.pt":
 ```
 copy cifar10checkpoint\epoch149.pt models\cifar10_model.pt